 Bromeliads come in a variety of colors too, which makes them fun to collect.
 Oh, and caring for bromeliads isn’t as hard as you’d think, they’re actually pretty easy to grow as houseplants.

-I’m so glad haworthias officially made the pet safe house plants list!
-(Don’t worry, my haworthias have recovered, but you can still see the damage done by those pesky rabbits on the right side of the plant in this photo!)
+Don’t worry, my haworthias have recovered, but you can still see the damage done by those pesky rabbits on the right side of the plant in this photo!

 If you want to find out if your favorite plants are safe for your pet, the ASPCA plant list is a wonderful resource that you can easily search through.